 What if it is determined that I overpaid my account after I moved?

 If you overpaid your water bill account, refunds are processed on approximately the 20th of each month.
 In the event that you are entitled to a refund, it is important that we have the correct forwarding information available.

 When will I receive my water bill?

-Why is there a balance on my account - I just moved in?
+How is there a balance on my account if I just moved in?

-Many new homeowners are not aware that (unlike other utilities), water charges are associated with the physical property rather than with the individual incurring the charges.
-What this means, is that property ownership is transferred along with any unpaid balance to the new owner.
+Many new homeowners are not aware that water charges (unlike other utilities) are associated with the physical property rather than with the individual incurring the charges.
+What this means is that property ownership is transferred along with any unpaid balance to the new owner.
 When the District is notified of a change in ownership, a final bill is prepared.
 However, if the previous owner and/or tenant does not pay the final bill, the responsibility lies with the new owner.